davidefiocco/faiss-on-disk-example/README.md

 python faiss_inference.py
 ```

-when done with runs, `make clean` should clean up all files created on the way.
+when done with runs, `make clean` in the root folder should clean up all files created on the way.

 ## Profiling